issue 19: Balance

 What is "Balance" for you?

 In the previous issue of the CG (issue 18: "Bridging the Rift") we considered the very different though complementary roles our left and right brain hemispheres play in how we view, relate to and act in the world.
 Bisecting this lateral connection on the vertical axis is the heart-brain-gut connection working together and exchanging information via the nervous system.
-While the left and right hemispheres could be represented as our Angel on one shoulder and Devil on the other (the left with a me-centered "do whatever it takes at any cost to others to accomplish the goal" mentality; the right with a more holisitic, moral and empathic appreciation for how all parts are integral, interconnected and work together for a greater benefit to all), the vertical heart-brain-gut relationship could be seen as a film production crew with the brain as the Director (planning, logic), the heart as the Lead Actor (emotion, passion), and the gut as the Producer (survival, intuition, energy management).
-Together—especially when in a good and balanced relationship with one another—they form a tridirectional axis ensuring cohesive, intelligent, and survival-driven action.
-The key to best functioning of both the lateral brain hemisphere connection and vertical heart-brain-gut axis is, you guessed it, balance.
+While the left and right hemispheres could be represented as our 'angel' of compassion 'we are all one' wholistic appreciation on one shoulder and me-centered bureaucratic reductionist 'devil' on the other, the vertical heart-brain-gut relationship could be seen as a film production crew with the brain as the Director (planning, logic), the heart as the Lead Actor (emotion, passion), and the gut as the Producer (survival, intuition, energy management).
+Together—when in a good and balanced relationship with one another—they form a tridirectional axis ensuring cohesive, intelligent, and survival-supporting action.
+The key to best functioning of both the lateral brain hemisphere connection and vertical heart-brain-gut axis is… you guessed it, balance.

-In this issue of Community Garden you're invited us to consider both a balanced perspective and a balanced biome.
+In this issue of Community Garden you're invited to consider both a balanced perspective as well as a balanced biome.
 We cannot address what it means to be in community without acknowledging the fractal ecology of diverse beings that make up not just the wild world we call nature, but our wildly diverse human communities and the even wilder ecosystems within each of us collectively referred to as the microbiota.
-This diverse biome of our bodies consists of a multitude of bacteria, archaea, protists, fungi and viruses (which outnumber actual human cells, btw) that not only inhabit our gut primarily but have a significant influence on our thoughts, moods and discernment via the “3 brains” of the gut-heart-brain axis.
+This diverse biome of our bodies consists of a multitude of little critters—bacteria, archaea, protists, fungi and viruses (which outnumber actual human cells, btw)—that not only inhabit our physical bodies but have a significant influence on our thoughts, moods and discernment via the “3 brains” of the gut-heart-brain axis.

 Included in this issue are…